jmtayloruk/jmtayloruk.github.io/_posts/2021-11-16-quick-website-building.md

 Pages are written in [markdown](https://www.markdownguide.org/basic-syntax), which will be familiar to anyone working with e.g. Jupyter notebooks.
 To embed images in your pages, save them under "assets" and reference them like this:
-`{% include figure.html image="/assets/heart_sync_trabeculation_MIP_magenta_crop_still.png" alt="Heartbeat-synchronized image" position="right" width="300" height="338" %}`
+`{%` `include figure.html image="/assets/heart_sync_trabeculation_MIP_magenta_crop_still.png" alt="Heartbeat-synchronized image" position="right" width="300" height="338"` `%}`
 A link is written like this:
 `[text to appear as the hyperlink](https://website.to.link/page/subpage.html)`

-index.md is the home page - customise this as you wish.
+The file index.md is the content for your home page - customise this as you wish.
 At the top of the .md file you enter some information like the page title and banner image, then you just start writing.
 [Take a look at the source file behind my own home page](https://github.com/jmtayloruk/jmtayloruk.github.io/blob/main/index.md).

 ## Writing blog posts